quielLovesLasagna/all-projects-directory/README.md

 ## C <a id="c"></a>

-- <a href="https://github.com/quielLovesLasagna/pp-calculator">Calculator</a> - A simple JavaScript Calculator
+- <a href="https://github.com/quielLovesLasagna/pp-calculator">Calculator</a> - A simple JavaScript Calculator.

 ## D <a id="d"></a>

-- <a href="https://github.com/quielLovesLasagna/department-list-ui">Department List Dashboard</a> - A very simple department list dashboard
+- <a href="https://github.com/quielLovesLasagna/department-list-ui">Department List Dashboard</a> - A very simple department list dashboard.

-- <a href="https://github.com/quielLovesLasagna/dota-2-hero-overview">Dota 2 Hero Overview</a> - A simple Dota 2 single hero overview
+- <a href="https://github.com/quielLovesLasagna/dota-2-hero-overview">Dota 2 Hero Overview</a> - A simple Dota 2 single hero overview.

 ## E <a id="e"></a>

 ## F <a id="f"></a>

-- <a href="https://github.com/quielLovesLasagna/food-delivery-app-ui">Food App</a> - A simple landing page of a food app
+- <a href="https://github.com/quielLovesLasagna/food-delivery-app-ui">Food App</a> - A simple landing page of a food app.

 - <a href="https://github.com/quielLovesLasagna/pp-food-card-ui-component">Food Card UI</a> - A simple Food Card UI component.

 ## G <a id="g"></a>

-- <a href="https://github.com/quielLovesLasagna/glass-effect-login-page">Glass Effect Login Page</a> - A simple Glass Effect Login Page
+- <a href="https://github.com/quielLovesLasagna/glass-effect-login-page">Glass Effect Login Page</a> - A simple Glass Effect Login Page.

 ## H <a id="h"></a>